-In 2014 the Marstall tent opened, replacing the Hippodrom tent that had opened in 1902 and featured a horse track in the centre where guests could ride—sure, that sounds safe.
+In 2014 the Marstall tent opened, replacing the Hippodrom tent that had opened in 1902 and featured a horse track in the centre where guests could ride (sounds safe!).
 A little corruption here, some tax evasion there and, eventually, the tent that thought beer drinking and large animals were a great combination puttered out.
 The name Marstall comes from a riding school and place for fancy people to hang out in 19th-century Munich.

 Today, the Marstall tent, though still horse-themed, makes an entertaining first stop at Oktoberfest as it’s the very first beer tent upon entering the Wiesn.
 Will you think you’ve just entered a circus big top?
 Absolutely.
 But if you didn’t come to Oktoberfest to act like a kid again, then what are you doing here?